howtouselinux

 Replace groupname with the name of the group you want to add the user to, and replace username with the name of the user you want to add.

-For example, to add the user “bob” to the group “users”, you would use this command:
+For example, to create a new user bob and add this user to the group “users”, you can use this command:

 useradd -g users bob